Irish Government Announces Fuel Support Package for Transport, Farming and Fisheries Sectors

 Background

-Fuel costs have been a growing concern for Irish businesses and households in 2026, driven by the global impact of the Iran conflict on oil prices.
+Fuel costs have been a growing and acute concern for Irish businesses and households throughout 2026, driven by the global impact of the Iran conflict on oil prices.
 Brent crude has risen above $96 per barrel, adding significantly to the operating costs of fuel-intensive sectors including haulage, agriculture, and fishing.
-Protest groups representing farmers and hauliers have staged a series of slow-moving tractor convoys on major roads, causing significant traffic disruption and putting pressure on the government to act.
+The price of green diesel — the agricultural fuel used by farmers and contractors — nearly doubled, rising from €0.97 per litre in late February to €1.80 per litre by April, threatening the viability of many rural businesses.

 Key Developments